PanchoBateman/DutchwindmillGraphs/README.md

 ComputeDWMGraphsJCF.m file and can be used with the SecondOrderConsensusStateMatrixJCF program.

 # Sim_Second_Order_Consensus.slx
 Simulink model which provides the time responses for a second-order consensus.
-It requires the laplacian matrix
+It requires the matrices obtained with the SecondOrderConsensusStateMatrixJCF.m program.